-Second, the project traces the cycles and crises of the transnational movements and organisations and identifies their most important moments.
-It will present in detail the formative phase of masonic internationalism from the mid-19th century and picks out the First World War as an engine and catalyst of internationalism.
-This form of organised internationalism, mainly supported by the French, Italian and Iberian freemasons alongside their Swiss, Belgian and Dutch brethren, was met with reservations by the Anglo-Saxon and German organisations.
-The latter formed their own international "coalitions" (for example, of "English-speaking masonry" and "Masonic Central Europe").
+Second, the project traced the cycles and crises of the transnational movements and organisations and identifies their most important moments.
+It presented in detail the formative phase from c.
+1867 and the first height of internationalism from c.
+1885, and picks out the First World War as a caesura, an engine and a catalyst.
+The transnational movements mainly supported by the French, Italian and Iberian freemasons alongside their Swiss, Belgian and Dutch brethren, were met with reservations by the Anglo-Saxon and German organisations.
+The latter formed their own multilateral "coalitions" (for example, of "English-speaking masonry" and "Masonic Central Europe").

-Third, the project analyses the debates and conflicts that grew up between supporters and opponents of internationalism over the decades.
-It studies the argument over masonry's "mission" by focusing on how universalism was pitted against internationalism, how the transcendent ties of freemasonry were defined in the symbol of the "Grand Architecte de l’Univers" and how the postulate of "freedom of conscience" was alternatively championed or challenged with charges of dogmatism or atheism.
-The conflict over the role of freemasonry in society (through "external work") will be investigated using the examples of anti-masonry, pacifism, Europeanism and Transatlanticism.
+Third, the project analysed the debates and conflicts that grew up between supporters and opponents of internationalism over the decades.
+It studied the argument over masonry's "mission" by focusing on how universalism was pitted against internationalism, how the transcendent ties of freemasonry were defined in the symbol of the "Grand Architecte de l’Univers" and how the postulate of "freedom of conscience" was alternatively championed or challenged with charges of dogmatism or atheism.
+The conflict over the role of freemasonry in society (through "external work") was investigated by using the examples of anti-masonry, pacifism, Europeanism and Transatlanticism.
 Debates on the harmonisation of rituals and common commemorative practices show how freemasons sought to construct "universal" symbols and myths.
-Finally, neuralgic "border regions" between external and internal work will be analysed by looking at humanitarian efforts and expansion beyond Europe.
-An overview of these debates allows one to historicise and contextualise the ideological spectrum of freemasonry.
+Finally, neuralgic "border regions" between external and internal work were analysed by looking at humanitarian efforts and expansion beyond Europe.